simonhasan/4cscc-lab-manual/student-book/materials/materials-01.md

 # Materials

-> - a PC or Laptop
+> - a desktop PC or laptop (any operating system)
 > - a BBC micro:bit
-> - a Micro USB cable
+> - a micro USB cable